JanLawrence/task_management/README.md

 - During the migration process, A seeder is automatically executed for users and one admin.
 All users/admin data has a password credential of `password`.
 - I have also created an admin user.
 The credential is `email:admin@email.com` and `password:password`.
 - I'm sorry that I can't do the scheduler for every 30 min of deletion due to lack of time.
 For deleting of trashed Tasks, I have created a command to execute it manually.
 The command is `php artisan delete:tasks`.
 But I have also created a page for trashed tasks for manual deleting.
 - I have uploaded the project in Heroku `https://immense-lowlands-51621-971ce7682505.herokuapp.com/`.
-Just register with your valid email.
+You can register with your valid email.
 - Please enjoy exploring the app.
 Thank you very much again for the opportunity!

 ## About Laravel